fronteirases/fronteirases.github.io/episodios/paginas/36_laurie.md

 In this episode, we interviewed Laurie Williams, a Distinguished University Professor at the Department of Computer Science at North Carolina State University (NCSU or NC State).

+## Video on YouTube, with subtitles in English and Portuguese

+{% include youtube.html id="WyTOtlY3NFY" %}

 ## Podcast episode